dmadison/NintendoExtensionCtrl/README.md

 # Nintendo Extension Controller Library

-This is a lightweight Arduino library for talking to Nintendo extension controllers over I²C.
+This is an Arduino library for talking to Nintendo extension controllers over I²C.

 ## Supported Controllers
 * Wii Nunchuk